section-engineering-education/engineering-education/content/articles/implementation-of-eigen-decomposition-orthogonolization-and-orthonormalization-in-matlab/index.md

 $$A.B=\begin{vmatrix}A*Bcos\theta\end{vmatrix}$$

-Cosine of 90degrees is zero; then the product will be zero.
+Cosine of 90 degrees is zero; then the product will be zero.

 Let's consider the vector of A=$$\begin{vmatrix}4\\2\\-1\end{vmatrix}$$ and B=$$\begin{vmatrix}1\\-3\\-2\end{vmatrix}$$